 With hybrid (and virtual) events there’s more to just consider than the talks themselves.
 What networking opportunities will there be for those joining from home, will they still be able to connect with exhibitors and view posters or products?

-Now you’ve considered the different formats and options for them it’s time to set your event goals, decide on your budget and consider the content you wish to include.
+Now you’ve considered the different formats and options it’s time to set your event goals, decide on your budget and consider the content you wish to include.
 Now you can begin to move forward and look more closely at what format (or variation thereof) will work for you and your event.
 Why not give us a call or drop us a line to begin working on your perfect event solution.

 Aim of the event

 Considering the aim of the event can have a real impact on the structure and format.
 If the event is being hosted purely to educate a team or share industry knowledge then the virtual environment holds a lot of perks.
 Sessions can be placed on demand allowing attendees to access sessions at their leisure and gain the most from your event.
 They can also choose the time and place in which they engage in the event.
-This may mean first thing in the morning for those early birds, or in the quiet of their child’s afternoon nap.
+This may mean first thing in the morning for the early birds, or in the quiet of their child’s afternoon nap.

 However, if the aim is to offer some entertainment and reward employees/clients this may be harder to do virtually.
-There are certainly virtual activities and great at home gifts, but engagement may be lower.
-Would it be more beneficial to be face-to-face and offer the delegates a truly memorable experience!
+There are certainly virtual activities and great at-home gifts, but engagement may be lower.
+Would it be more beneficial to be face-to-face and offer the delegates a truly memorable experience?